JitterSystems/ShadowNet/README.md

     The Goal: Monitor the "Outgoing" rate while idle.
 It should maintain a steady baseline above 100 kbit/s-5mbit.
 If it drops to 20-70 kbit/s, the noise floor has "stuttered" and requires a script restart.

-3. Sphinx Structural Uniformity (Packet Lengths)
+3. Random Packet Sizes

-This ensures every outgoing packet looks identical in size, defeating "Packet Size Fingerprinting".
+This ensures every outgoing packet looks random in size, defeating "Packet Size Fingerprinting".

     Command:
     Bash

     sudo tcpdump -i (interface) -n -c 20 'host 1.1.1.1'

-    The Goal: Every packet in the output must show an identical length (verified at 1158 or 1186 in your environment).
-Any deviation in length while idle means the "Sphinx Clamping" is compromised.
+    The Goal: Every packet in the output must show a random length.
+Any deviation in length while idle means the "Random Clamping" is compromised.

 4. Chrono-Anonymization (Temporal Fingerprint)